assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 is any use of connecting to the server.

 Note that messages A1 and A2 together form a complete session.
-An M1 message following A1 and A2 should be considered a *new* session that is completely independent of the previous A1A2 session.
+An M1 message following A1 and A2 MUST be considered a *new* session that is completely independent of the previous A1A2 session.

 M1